AlvFolgado/alvfolgado.github.io/_posts/2017-06-10-phpcommandiargumenti.md

 ```

 This function will escape symbols as “;|{} …”.
 But this php function will not escape spaces, the injection of them will be the key to exploiting the Argument Injection.
 As I  mentioned before, by analyzing the used executable, we are  able to obtain an exploitation vector.
 The target executable is “sendmail”, which  in most of Unix OS is a soft link to the target binary to study: “exim4”.
-Legal hackers have performed an outstanding study of it with the intention of exploitation: [PHPMAILER CVE-2016-10033](https://exploitbox.io/vuln/WordPress-Exploit-4-6-RCE-CODE-EXEC-CVE-2016-10033.html)
+Legal hackers has performed an outstanding study of it with, making his exploitation possible: [PHPMAILER CVE-2016-10033](https://exploitbox.io/vuln/WordPress-Exploit-4-6-RCE-CODE-EXEC-CVE-2016-10033.html)

-Coming  from the link above, “exim4” has  an argument “-be” that grant us access to run shell commands in the operating system.
-Basically, you can test run something like in bash:
+Coming  from the link above, “exim4” has  an argument “-be” that grants us access to run shell commands in the operating system.
+Basically, it is possible to run something like this in bash to test the functionality:

 ```bash